muhamuttaqien/python-machine-learning/README.md

 The problem solved by this small project is about classification of iris flowers (e.g. <a href="https://archive.ics.uci.edu/ml/datasets/Iris" target="_blank">the iris dataset</a>).
 I'm done looking at two types of plots data:

 1. Univerate plots to better understand each attribute, including box-whisker plots and histograms
-2. Multivariate plots to better understand the relationships between attributes, including scatter plot matrik
+2. Multivariate plots to better understand the relationships between attributes, including scatter plot matrix